 World Cup Cause of Frightening Increase in Domestic Violence

 Every 4 years we are treated to an epic event – the FIFA World Cup.
 Nations from around the world compete against each other in one of the most famous and iconic sporting events we have ever witnessed.
-This year, the World Cup is held in Russia and teams will play games across Siberia from Moscow to Volgograd.
-England is of course in with a chance and fans from around the country will once again be watching their progress match by match.
+The next world cup is planned to take place in Qatar in 2022 – and England’s chances look positive (no, really!).

 Although the FIFA World Cup is a time of joy and a time to watch footballing legends whilst supporting your own country, it can also be a time of stress, anger and unfortunately, violence.
 You may not believe it, but during the FIFA World Cup and other major sporting events, we actually see a considerable rise in domestic violence reports and enquiries in the UK and around the world.
 This article looks at what causes this spike in domestic violence and also offers advice to those who may be suffering